 In summary, CPAs need to be careful when working with clients to ensure they do not face criminal tax charges.
 To avoid this, CPAs and other tax preparers need to advise their clients to consult tax defense attorneys before they are also charged.
 Some of the common tax violations by CPAs include aiding and abetting evasion, filing false returns, vicarious liability among others.
 Teaming up with a competent tax defense attorney is the only way to ensure that you and your clients are not prosecuted.

-If you are a CPA in need of a tax attorney or would like to refer your client to a tax attorney, call the lawyers at Ayar Law 800.571.7175
+If you are a CPA in need of a tax attorney or would like to refer your client to a tax attorney, contact Ayar Law 800.571.7175